bramble-lang/bramble-lang/design/rfc/rfc257-addressable-expressions-accepted.md

 ## UX
 The only impact on UX will be greater flexibility in what can be mutated and referenced.
-So, this will move Braid towards being more intuitive in that regard.
+So, this will move Bramble towards being more intuitive in that regard.

 ## Insights
 We should mark what expressions resolve to being addressable and what expressions